Maria-Onido/netflixpricing/README.md

 # Tidying Up GST Data
 In order to combine our data, we had to have a common table for the join function to work.

-First, we had to change the way the column "Territory" is formatted.
+Thus, we had to change the way the column "Territory" is formatted.
 It included when the country's vat was las reviewed.
-Purely for Analysis, we did not need that, so we had to get rid of that.

-Next, we renamed "Territory" into "Country"

-Lastly, we created a temporary common in both tables without any spaces between the country names so that it will be completely identical.
+Purely for Analysis, we did not need that, so we had to get rid of it.
+We then relabeled "Territory" into "Country".
+From this, we created a temporary common in both tables without any spaces between the country names so that it will be completely identical.

 # Joining Netflix Data with GST Data
+As we join our netflix table with our gst table, the countries in our netflix table only remained because it is the only country that is in common with the gst table.

 # Tidying Our Combined Data
 After scraping, we needed to so some data cleaning for the data to be interpretable for analysis.